 The Cycle of Poverty and the Role of Education

-Denying children an education perpetuates a tragic cycle of poverty among Christians.
-Without any education, they have no job skills.
-If they can find work at all, it is usually as street cleaners, trash collectors, household servants, etc. As a result of their poverty, some parents will sell a child into slavery in order to keep the rest of the family from starving to death.
-Survival is a driving factor behind child slavery.
+Denying children an education perpetuates a vicious cycle of poverty among Christians in the Middle East.
+In this sensitive country, most Christian children are not allowed to receive a formal education of any kindle to strict religious laws.
+Without an education, these children grow up having no job skills.
+If they can find work at all, it is usually as street cleaners, trash collectors, household servants, etc. As a result of their poverty, some parents will even sell a child into slavery in order to keep the rest of their family from starving to death.
+Survival is a key factor behind the cycle of poverty.